-In summary, a last pieces problem appears seldom on torrent in transient state only.
-This problem is inherent to the transient state of the torrent, and is not due to the rarest first algorithm.
+We never observed a last pieces problem on torrents in steady state.
+However, we observed this problem on a few torrents in transient state.
+We found that this problem is inherent to the transient state of the torrent, and is not due to the rarest first algorithm.
 Moreover, the rarest first algorithm is efficient at mitigating this problem by replicating fast rare pieces once they become available.

-However, we observed a first blocks problem.
+It is important to study the piece interarrival time, because partially received pieces cannot be retransmitted by a BitTorrent client, only complete pieces can.
+However, pieces are split into blocks, which are the BitTorrent unit of data transfer.
+For this reason, we have also evaluated the block interarrival time.
+We identified a first blocks problem.
 This first blocks problem results in a slow startup of the torrent, which is an area of improvement for BitTorrent.